gandhiv88/Yoto-Scheduler/README.md

 ## Contributing

-This project demonstrates a working MQTT implementation for Yoto player control.
+This project demonstrates a working MQTT implementation for Yoto player control and scheduling.
 Contributions are welcome, especially for:

 - UI/UX improvements
 - Additional player controls